JulienFink/JWT-Project/README.md

 {"typ": "JWT", "alg": "HS256"}.{"role": "guest"}.'a signature crafted using a secret unknown to us'
 ```

-If we try to forge a new JWT without knowing the secret - i.e. replacing the value of role by 'admin' -, we will get an unvalid token.
+If we try to forge a new JWT - i.e. replacing the value of role by 'admin' - without knowing the secret, we will get an invalid token.
 <br/> Brute forcing the token becomes therefore an option to bypass the server filtering :

 https://user-images.githubusercontent.com/64968597/135475547-054bada0-1296-42d6-bdfa-9c91487a8726.mp4